 It's rare that an employer says “Sorry, Jean, but you're too old to work here so we have to let you go.”
-Age Discrimination is usually much subtler.
+Age discrimination is usually much more subtle.

-The firing comes last, and often comes with a severance agreement (LINK) in exchange for signing a release (link).
+The firing comes last, and often comes with a severance agreement in exchange for signing a release.
 TIP: If you have any suspicion whatsoever that you may have been the victim of Age Discrimination do not sign a severance agreement without speaking to an attorney.

 Common Questions from Victims of Age Discrimination